RudyRSDev/mpcb_lethal_pack/profile/BepInEx/plugins/BlueAmulet-LCBetterClock/README.md

 <details>
 <summary>Click to expand</summary>

+### 1.0.3
+Added a keybind option to override the visibility of the clock.
+Can be set to toggle or hold mode.

 ### 1.0.2
 Allow dark leading zero to be configured.
 Better compatibility with 24 hour time and mods that change the ship auto leave time like [LaterNights](https://thunderstore.io/c/lethal-company/p/ATK/LaterNights/).